-I hope so, someday!
-The general plan is to produce a few walkthroughs each year for a few solid years, to the point where I have enough experience to justify leasing a space in which I can experiment with more elaborate, longer-term attractions that live together in a themed space: a couple walkthroughs, a couple dark rides, and maybe a café.
+Yes!
+And no. I call Variable Stage a “pop-up theme park” because its attractions are not only separated by space, but by time.
+I like to imagine that each one of my productions could find a spot on one of those colorful fold-out maps distributed at the front of every theme park, but for now that vision is just a way to explain my big plans.
+The general idea is to produce a few walkthroughs each year for a few solid years, to the point where I have enough experience to justify leasing some real estate in which I can experiment with more elaborate, longer-term attractions that live together in a themed space: a couple walkthroughs, a couple dark rides, and maybe a café.
 Somehow, I plan to do this in the NYC area.
-I’m pushing myself to open this place before Halloween 2020.
+I’m pushing myself to open this place by Halloween 2020.

-If you’re trying to visualize this, my two biggest inspirations right now are Museum of the Moving Image and LEGOLAND Discovery Center Westchester.
+If you’re trying to visualize this, two of my inspirations right now are Museum of the Moving Image and LEGOLAND Discovery Center Westchester.

 I created a company to organize all these things called Variable Stage.
 That’s where I put all the show info, ticket sales, and email announcements!

+Yeah!!
 I’m about 10,000 words into a first draft of a short guide to designing and building independent themed attractions.
-It’s the book I wish I had when I started doing this thing.
+It will be the book I wish I had when I started doing this thing.
 I don’t know when it will be done.
 It’s not ready to be read yet, but if you’re 😍 at the idea, get in touch and I’ll show you some excerpts.
 (Most of it started in the blog!)

 Nah, I’m a software engineer.
 This is nights and weekends for now.
 I am hoping to make this full-time in the next few years!

 I would be so happy to answer them!
 You can tweet or DM me at @johnholdun or email me at firstname.lastname@example.org.
-I’m really excited to talk to you.
+I’m really, truly excited to talk to you.